 Binding Content Control to Custom XML Parts

 You can bind content controls with XML data (custom XML part) in Word documents.
-Below example shows how to bind content control to custom XML parts.
+The following code example demonstrates how to bind content control to custom XML parts.

 Clear Contents of a Content Control

-You can clear contents of a content control with displaying a placeholder.
-StructuredDocumentTag.clear() method clears contents of this structured document tag and displays a placeholder if it is defined.
-However, It is not possible to clear contents of a content control if it has revisions.
+You can clear the contents of a content control with displaying a placeholder.
+StructuredDocumentTag.Clear method clears contents of this structured document tag and displays a placeholder if it is defined.
+However, It is not possible to clear the contents of a content control if it has revisions.
 If a content control has no placeholder, five spaces are inserted like in MS Word (except repeating sections, repeating section items, groups, check-boxes, citations).
 If a content control is mapped to custom XML, the referenced XML node is cleared.
-Following code example shows how to clear the content of content control.
+The following code example demonstrates how to clear the content of content control.

 Change Content Control Background and Border Colors